Cree LED Lighting to Reduce Energy Consumption at Mt. Pleasant Walmart Neighborhood Market

--- As part of a continued focus on sustainability, the nation’s largest retailer has selected energy-efficient LED lighting by Cree, Inc. (Nasdaq: CREE) to illuminate the Walmart Neighborhood Market in Mt.
+DURHAM, NC -- As part of a continued focus on sustainability, the nation’s largest retailer has selected energy-efficient LED lighting by Cree, Inc. (Nasdaq: CREE) to illuminate the Walmart Neighborhood Market in Mt.
 Pleasant, WI.
 Cree® interior lighting products, including more than 400 CS18™ LED linear luminaires, will fully illuminate the Neighborhood Market – from the sales floor and pharmacy to restrooms, vestibules and backroom areas.
-Cree LED lighting will also be installed in the parking lot and exterior areas of the store.
+Cree Lighting will install LED parking lot lighting and to the exterior areas.

 Walmart estimates that the CS18 luminaires, designed for low maintenance and long life, will save approximately 30 percent in energy costs compared to interior fluorescent lighting.
 Cree interior and exterior lighting fixtures offer an industry-leading long service life and are backed by a 10-year limited warranty.
 This substantial product lifetime enables significant maintenance reductions and energy savings for the Neighborhood Market.